kamransadiqali/DevOps/Linux.md

 - ~/.gnupg/
 - wget    Downloads files from the Internet.
 Supports the HTTP, HTTPS, and FTP protocols.
 You can use wget as an alternative to curl.
+- nslookup    A program that queries for information about a particular Internet domain name.
+- sestatus    This program is used to report status information about a computer or virtual machine running SELinux.